siyaa144/siyaa144/README.md

 # Hi, I'm Siya 👋

-I'm a Software Development diploma student at NAIT (Alberta, Canada), building full-stack projects and looking for entry-level software developer opportunities.
+I'm a Software Development diploma at NAIT (Alberta, Canada), building full-stack projects and looking for entry-level software developer opportunities.
 I started out in Computer Science at the University of Alberta, then moved to NAIT for a more hands-on, project-driven path into the field.

 ## 🧰 What I work with